 - No foreign transaction fee

-Although the Discover it doesn’t have an annual fee, it has less-universal acceptance across the globe than the Chase Freedom Visa Signature.
+Although the Discover it doesn’t have an annual fee, it has less-universal acceptance across the globe than the Chase Freedom Mastercard.
 For international travel, consider getting one of the best credit cards for travel rewards instead.

 Credit Score Needed